 Activities for members include historical and archaeological investigations and the transcribing and indexing of original documents.

-The next Summer Excursion by coach is on Wednesday 15th June to Melton Mowbray and Harlaxton Manor near Grantham.
-On Saturday 28th May there is a 'make your own way' visit to Leeds Town Hall.
+The next Summer Excursion is on Friday 1st July to Shanks' Recycling Plant at South Kirby (make your own way).
+The next coach excursion is on Wednesday 13th July to Oakham and Barnsdale Gardens.
 Excursions are only open to members of Wakefield Historical Society or Wakefield Civic Society and their guests.

 Wakefield Roll of Honour from World War One has been added to Discover Wakefield's History.